furkanvatandas/flutter_prunekit/README.md

 2. **`flutter_prunekit.yaml` patterns**
 3. **`--exclude` CLI flag** (lowest)

-### Option 1: Annotate Specific Classes ⭐ Recommended
+### Option 1: Annotate Specific Classes & Methods ⭐ Recommended

-Perfect for individual classes that should never be removed:
+Perfect for individual classes or methods that should never be removed:

 ```dart
 @keepUnused  // ← Add this annotation